Childhood memories which influences you as a lighting designer

 Mende： We do see it, but it really depends on the surrounding environment.
 Often, an area with a small river.

 Aini： Do you like to catch them?

 Mende： I just like to watch.
 Firefly is very different for each country, I went to Malaysia to admire firefly.
 To my surprise, they were huge.
 In Japan, ours are tiny and gentle.
 Firefly in Malaysia looks much like Christmas decoration.

 Aini： What about the sound of nature at night?
 Do you hear them?

 Mende： Sounds changes depending on the season.
-In the late autumn, many insects will sing like an orchestra.
+In late autumn, many insects will sing like an orchestra.

 Aini： Do you feel like these memories make you more sensitive towards design?

 Mende： I believe so.
 Haha.
 Yes, lighting and other artistic beauty are valuing the beauty of the feelings.
 For example, color lighting does not mean only RGB color change.
 There is something deeper.
 The 5 senses are clearly important in design.

 Aini： Yeah!
 I do agree.
 That is why I believe in nurturing children with their 5 senses from young.
 Thank you, Mr. Mende, for this fruitful chat.